 This plan helps you budget your monthly energy cost by spreading out payments equally over 12 months.
 This will help you manage high winter bills due to electric heat or high summer bills due to air conditioning.
-We will average your monthly bills and establish a payment level.
-Your account will be reviewed every 6 months and the payment will be adjusted to reflect any over-billing or under-billing.
+While you continue to be billed for the actual amount of electric, water and sewer consumed, the payment amounts are averaged so you pay a fixed amount each month.
+Then, every six months, the account is reviewed and the budget amount is adjusted to reflect any over or under payments.
 For more information or to setup a budget payment plan, contact Customer Service at (920) 683-4600.

 With a Gift Certificate from Manitowoc Public Utilities, it is now as easy as 1-2-3 to give someone special an unexpected gift that they will truly appreciate.
 All you need to do is print out the form and then fill it out.
 You will then need to send or bring the completed form and your payment for the Gift Certificate to Manitowoc Public Utilities.
+Accepted forms of payment include cash, check, or money order.
 If you choose to send it in, please use the following address: